Serenitea/DSND-Capstone-LoL/README.md

 ## Project Motivation<a name="motivation"></a>

-This project aims to provide insight on the relative importance of neutral objectives throughout the course of the game, helping players make optimal decisions regarding objectives.
-Although there are some predictive models for league, such as based on champion selection and professional players, I have not found one focused on the importance of objectives nor one that is up-to-date with the latest objective changes for the current season.
+This project aims to provide insight on the relative importance of neutral objectives throughout the course of the MOBA game League of Legends, ultimately helping players make optimal in-game decisions.
+Although there are some predictive models for League, such as using champion selection and professional players to predict outcome, I have not found one focused on the importance of objectives nor one that is up-to-date with the latest objective changes for the current season.

-The anaylzed match data was extracted via the Riot Games API and contains over 20,000 NA high elo solo/duo ranked matches from masters, Grandmasters, and Challenger tier players in the North American server.
+The anaylzed match data was extracted via the Riot Games API and contains over 20,000 NA high elo solo/duo ranked matches from masters, Grandmasters, and Challenger tier players in the North American server from patch 10.11.

 ## File Descriptions <a name="files"></a>